-Released on 25 January 2022, WordPress 5.9 offers a taste of what the future holds for the world’s most popular content management system.
+WordPress 5.9 was released on 25 January 2022.
+It offers a taste of what the future holds for the world’s most popular content management system.

-Here at Fellowship we’ve been getting familiar with WordPress 5.9 and its new “full site editing” approach.
-This looks to blur the lines between the traditional “front end / back end” approach that most CMS users are familiar with.
+We’ve been getting familiar with WordPress 5.9 and its new “full site editing” approach.
+This looks to blur the lines between the traditional “front end/back end” approach that most CMS users are familiar with.

 So what is “full site editing”?